GTO (Sinitta song): Chart performance

-In the UK, "GTO" debuted at number 48 on 12 December 1987, reached number 15 five weeks later and counted a total of ten weeks on the chart.
+In the UK, "GTO" debuted at number 48 on 12 December 1987, reached number 15 five weeks later and counted ten weeks on the chart.
 It also reached number 13 on the Irish Singles Chart and charted for four weeks.
-In Continental Europe, the song peaked at number three in Spain, which was its highest position on any chart, and was also a top ten hit in Finland and Norway, attaining numbers eight and nine, respectively; in the latter country, "GTO" was Sinitta's only charting single.
-In addition, it missed the top ten by one place in Switzerland, was a moderate hit in West Germany where it culminated at number 31 and was present on the chart for eight weeks, and peaked at number 42 in the Netherlands.
+In Continental Europe, the song peaked at number three in Spain, which was its highest position on any chart, and was also a top-ten hit in Finland and Norway, attaining numbers eight and nine, respectively; in the latter country, "GTO" was Sinitta's only charting single.
+In addition, it missed the top ten by one place in Switzerland and by two places in Luxembourg, was a moderate hit in West Germany where it culminated at number 31 and was present on the chart for eight weeks, and peaked at number 42 in the Netherlands.
 On the overall Eurochart Hot 100 compiled by the Music & Media magazine, it debuted at number 92 on 26 December 1987, culminated at number 25 in its third week and totaled nine weeks on the chart.
 Outside Europe, "GTO" met with a limited success in New Zealand and Australia, peaking at numbers 37 et 62, respectively.